Ethra8/english-grows/README.md

 - [X] 23. **MUST:** I want to be able to **sort orders by users**, so that I can easily check the orders related to a specific user.
 - [X] 24. **MUST:** Each **order is automatically linked to the authenticated user** making it.
 - [x] 25. **SHOULD:** Each **user's email is stored in a separate email list**, to easen up future emailing campaigns.
-- [X] 26. **MUST:** I want to be able to **store data in admin from B2B contact requests**, so that I can easily rewiew company requests, and have their contact emails, name, company name, and request secured and handy.
+- [X] 26. **MUST:** I want to be able to **store  in admin from B2B contact requests**, so that I can easily rewiew company requests, and have their contact emails, name, company name, and request secured and handy.
 - [X] 27. **SHOULD:** I want to be able to **edit and delete existing services directly from the site**, without having to access the lesser user-friendly admin panel.
 - [X] 28. **SHOULD:** I want to be able to **add a new service directly through the site**, without having to access the lesser user-friendly admin panel.
-- [X] 29. **MUST:** I want that **only authenticated users can make an order**, so that personal data from all users is protected.
+- [X] 29. **MUST:** I want that **only authenticated users can make an order**, so that personal  from all users is protected.

 ### AS A MARKETER
 - [X] 30. **SHOULD:** I want to be able to create editable email templates for the newsletter or emailing campaigns (Marketing campaigns).